Introduction

 You should now have a tmux session with 2 panes: one for the server and one for the node.

-Testing the NFS server
+Testing the GlusterFS server

 cd /data